aurelia/aurelia/docs/user-docs/app-basics/routing.md

 <au-viewport></au-viewport>
 ```

-Running this code will give you a working application that allows you to route to a HTML only component and you should see the text, `This is a component rendered by the router, hello`.
-You might have noticed we created a link and then added an attribute called `load` this simply tells the router this is a link that will go to a route.
+Running this code will give you a working application that allows you to load an HTML only component and you should see the text, `This is a component rendered by the router, hello`.
+You might have noticed we created a link and then added an attribute called `load` that simply tells the router what component to load.